gdkimaiyo/cs50x.practice/README.md

 ## Some of the programs are briefly explained below
 ### abstraction
-This prompts for a positive integer, then finds the summation of numbers from 0 to that number.
+This program prompts for a positive integer, then finds the summation of numbers from 0 to that number.

-The **objective** of this program is to understand abstraction and loops **Abstraction** is the use of functions to enable flexibility to reuse pieces of code.
+The **objective** of this program is to understand abstraction and loops.
+**Abstraction** is the use of functions to enable flexibility to reuse pieces of code.